lukaszchomatek/iit-linux-search/text_processing_with_linux_commands.md

 ![task 8n](8n.png)

-**Explanation** Write the explanation why the specific command was used.

-cut commands, extract and clean the module name.
-The names are sortuniq -c).
-The results are sorted, and head -3 shows the top three
+**Explanation** Write the explanation why the specific command was used. tr -s " " squeezes repeated spaces (there are double spaces in the source file), cut -d " " -f 3 extracts the third field, sort orders the values, uniq -c counts occurrences, sort -nr sorts counts from highest to lowest, and head -3 shows the top three
 ### 9. Which task appears most often in system_small.log?

 ![task 9n](9n.png)

-**Explanation** Write the explanation why the specific command was used.

-cut commands extract the task name.
-The results are sorted, and head -1 shows the result.
+**Explanation** Write the explanation why the specific command was used. grep "task=" filters lines containing task entries, cut -d " " -f 4,5 keeps only fields 4 and 5, tr " " "\n" puts each field on a new line, the second grep "task=" isolates only task fields, cut -d "=" -f2 extracts the task value, sort orders them, uniq -c counts occurrences, sort -nr ranks them highest first, and head -1 displays the most frequent task.